GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
+> ### What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts